BuGlessRB/regurge/README.md

 regurge.vim is the LLM interface AGI (As God Intended).

 regurge has the following features:
-- Connects to VertexAI.
+- Connects to VertexAI using the latest @google/genai interface.
+- Disables censoring.
+- Answers are mostly reproducible.
-- Disables censoring, sets model temperature to zero, answers are fully reproducible, Google Search grounding enabled.
+- Google Search grounding enabled.
 - JSON mode.

 regurge.vim supports: